halafi/dotfiles/README.md

 # dotfiles

-My dotfiles for Neovim, tmux, zsh and everything configurable.
+My dotfiles for Neovim, tmux, fish and everything configurable.
-Setup mainly for web development (React with TypeScript), Go and Rust on macOS Monterey.
+Setup for web development (React with TypeScript), Go, Lua and Rust on macOS Monterey.
 Managed with [Dotbot](https://github.com/anishathalye/dotbot).

 ## Terminal